 The first thing you’ll want to do is consider your physical ability and outdoor experience.
 Some destinations in Big Bend require less than a two mile hike while others are twelve mile treks with rock scrambling!
 And a whole lot in between.

 Know your limits!
 An app you can use to check out some of the Big Bend Trails is Alltrails.
 Alltrails has comments and reviews of trails as well which can help you be prepared!

 It is also important to consider potential trail and road closures.
 Check the Big Bend site to stay up to date on that info and have a plan B in place for each location you plan to use!

-Keep in mind that Big Bend is HUGE make sure you fill up your gas tank before you enter the park and prepare for a lot of driving.
-Some locations you choose could potentially be hours away from each other.
+Keep in mind that Big Bend is HUGE.
+Make sure you fill up your gas tank before you enter the park and prepare for a lot of driving.
+Some locations you choose could be hours away from each other.

 Some Guided Tours in Big Bend;